h-eugene/Obsidian/Matrix Operations and Vector Cross Product..md

 $\displaylines{det(A)=a_{11}*a_{22}*...*a_{mn}+a_{21}*...*a_{1n} + ...+ a_{m1}*a_{12}*...\\ - a_{1n}*...*a_{m1}-a_{2n}*...*a_{11}+...+a_{mn}*...}$
 $det(A^{\top}) = a_{11}*a_{22}*a_{mn}+...$

-Shortly, they are equal.
-Because determinant is calculated by subtraction summation of all products of all elements that places parallel to main diagonal from summation of all products of all elements that places parallel to side diagonal if we use Salus' method, so transposing doesn't matter.
+In short, they are equal.
+Since the determinant is calculated by subtracting the sum of all products of all elements parallel to the main diagonal from the sum of all products of all elements parallel to the side diagonal, if we use the Salus method, therefore the transposition does not matter.

+## Task 2: $det(A)=det(A^\top)$
+By meaning of determinant, that it just